roelofjan-elsinga/aloia-cms/README.md

 ## Creating a custom content type

 Creating a custom content type is very simple.
-All you have to do is create a class that extends ``FlatFile\Models\Model``, specify a ``$folder_path``, and optionally add required fields to ``$required_fields``.
+All you have to do is create a class that extends ``AloiaCms\Models\Model``, specify a ``$folder_path``, and optionally add required fields to ``$required_fields``.
 An example can be found below:

 ```php